Photo Challenge Themes for the Period of August 2025 to July 2026

 Explore textures in objects like tree bark, hands, fabrics, or stone.

-Make food the star — fresh, styled, or in the process of being enjoyed.
+Make food the star of the image — fresh, styled, or captured in the moment of being enjoyed.

 Suggestions:

-Style the table with utensils, fabrics, or backgrounds.
+Enhance the scene with thoughtfully chosen utensils, fabrics, or backgrounds

 Use shape and contrast to tell your story through outlines and dark spaces.